 The student associations at INRS support their members throughout their studies and promote their research activities.
 They also work to ensure that students take full advantage of their time at the institution by organizing numerous recreational, social, and cultural activities.
 The associations are all members of FEINRS, the INRS student federation.

-The INRS Telecommunications Student Association (AEINRST) represents students at the Énergie Matériaux Télécommunications Research Centre in Montreal.
+This committee represents students at the INRS Énergie Matériaux Télécommunications Research Centre in Varennes.

-Its main mission is to defend the interests of its members.
-When academic or institutional issues of interest to its members arise, the association organizes discussions to determine a common position and then acts as intermediary with the university administration.
+The INRS Biotechnology Health Student Association (AESBI), previously known as the General Student Association of the Institut Armand-Frappier, was founded in 1984.
+It represents all the students of the Armand-Frappier Santé Biotechnologie research centre.
+Its primary mission is to advocate for the interests of the Research Centre’s student community.
+When academic or institutional issues of interest to its members arise, AESBI coordinates conversations to determine a common position and then acts as intermediary with the university administration.

-AGEIAF also organizes social activities to bring students together.
-AGEIAF has an active green committee that promotes environmental initiatives and helps raise awareness among the students and staff at the Armand-Frappier Santé Biotechnologie Research Centre.
+The association also organizes social activities to bring students together.
+This mission is all the more important since the Research Centre is home to students from very diverse backgrounds, and good communication is paramount.
+AGEIAF also has an active green committee that supports environmental initiatives and helps raise awareness among the students and staff at the Research Centre.